Gageperrin/it-notes/it-topics/cissp.md

 ## 4.3 - Implement Secure Communication Channels According to Design

+There are two primary strategies to protect data traveling over networks: link encryption (tunneling) and end-to-end encryption (e.g. TLS).

 Remote access security is concerned with controls for remote access over insecure/public networks.
 VPN solutions are generally utilized to protect remote access traffic.
 VPNs are tunneling protocols with encryption; if there is no encryption, it is not a VPN, only a tunnel.

 Tunneling encapsulates a datagram within another.
 It does not provide confidentiality unless encryption is applied.